Why opt for a hardware wallet?

 Most micro controller chips used by other hardware wallet providers are generic ones that are used in common appliances like microwaves and TV remotes.
 These are not tamper resistant.
 Only Secure Element (SE) chips provide that higher level of security.

 SE chips are used where critical and secure data storage is required such as in passports and credit cards.
 These are tamper resistant to multiple attack vectors and can securely host applications along with their cryptographic data.

-Checking for the security certification of SE chips by security auditors is a valuable assurance that these chips meet the strict standards to repel backdoor attacks.
-Certification of hardware wallets involve passing numerous assessment categories including firewall, identification and embedded software.
+Security certification of SE chips by security auditors is a valuable assurance that these chips meet the strict standards to repel backdoor attacks.
+Certification of hardware wallets involve numerous assessment categories including firewall, identification and embedded software.

-The Ledger Nano S and Ledger Nano X are the only wallets, at the time of writing this, that have received CSPN certification by France's ANSSI Cybersecurity agency.
+The Ledger Nano S and Ledger Nano X are the only wallets that have received the CSPN certification by France's ANSSI Cybersecurity agency.

 The other critical security aspect is the operating system.
 Other hardware wallet providers may have operating systems that are not tailored for protecting crypto assets.
-These get further compromised with the introduction of intuitive interfaces and Bluetooth.
+These wallets are further compromised with the introduction of intuitive interfaces and Bluetooth.

 Ledger uses the highly customised BOLOS hardware operating system on hardware wallets - this is the only customised operating system in the market (at the time of writing).
 This also allows third party applications to be used in conjunction, in a secure manner.